TedHusted/awake/awake.md/awake.md

 “Because they are unexpected?”

-“Yeah, like that,” said Tessa, then, changing the topic, she asks, “Is the fish all right?”
+“Yeah, like that,” said Tessa, then, changing the topic, she asks, “Is the fish all right?
+I felt like cooking, so I made it myself.”

 ###